astroteaching/astroteaching.github.io/computational.md

 - Notebooks from Daniel Green's [Physics 39: Scientific Computing with Python](https://github.com/drgreen/Physics_39){:target="_blank"} at UCSD
 - Tutorials from [Philip Mocz on Medium](https://philip-mocz.medium.com){:target="_blank"} -- *note that these are "member only", which limits how many can be accessed per month without an account*
 - [Python tutorials](https://github.com/jbchampagne/pythontutorials/tree/master){:target="_blank"} from Jackie Champagne
-- Lectures and tutorials from the 10-week KITP program [Building a Physical Understanding of Galaxy Evolution with Data-Driven Astronomy](https://github.com/DataDrivenGalaxyEvolution/galevo23-tutorials){:target="_blank"} led by Tjitske Starkenburg, Paco Villaescusa-Navarro, Peter Behroozi, and John Wu ([overall program here](https://datadrivengalaxyevolution.github.io){:target="_blank"})
+- Lectures and tutorials from the 10-week KITP program [Building a Physical Understanding of Galaxy Evolution with Data-Driven Astronomy](https://github.com/DataDrivenGalaxyEvolution/galevo23-tutorials){:target="_blank"} led by Tjitske Starkenburg, Francisco Villaescusa-Navarro, Peter Behroozi, and John Wu ([overall program here](https://datadrivengalaxyevolution.github.io){:target="_blank"})

 ## Lecture Materials + Course Notes